 Day 11: Rhodes – Historic center

 Day 12: Transfer to Turkey.
 Marmaris Castle Museum, Overnight Bodrum for two nights

 Day 13: Bodrum – Bodrum Castle & underwater Museum, Masoleum

 Picture yourself sitting on the teak deck of a 90-foot yacht surrounded by breathless vistas, azure seas with an indigo sky above, one of only eight others onboard.
 Imagine watching a glorious crimson sunset and then the canopy of stars as it slowly appears overhead.
 Dream of a smiling crewman handing you a frosty drink and then serving you delectable cuisine created by your personal chef.
 See yourself standing next to the captain as he steers the craft into a silent bay, once an ancient port.
 Our craft, a Turkish gulet, is an all wooden handcrafted motor-sailer (YES!
 It sails!) that has been carefully chosen for its comfort and service.

 Far Horizons has been chartering exceptional yachts since 1985.
 Only the best for our discerning travelers!

-The stunning Dodecanese Islands of Greece dot the azure waters of the Aegean Sea.
+The stunning Dodecanese Islands of Greece dotting the azure waters of the Aegean Sea hug the southwest shoreline of Turkey.
 They offer the traveler a glimpse into the intriguing and varied civilizations which have existed in this region for millennia.
 The unsurpassed means to see and fully appreciate this region and its unique history is by sea.
-And to travel aboard a charming Turkish wooden gulet (traditional yacht) with only eight other participants offers a truly memorable 13-day experience.
+And to travel aboard a charming Turkish wooden gulet (traditional yacht) with only eight other participants offers a truly memorable 14-day experience.